ghmasood/jabama-code-challenge/README.md

 # Job Application App

-This project was created according to Jabama code challenge.
-In this project we implement page of job application with some filter.
-You can see [Live Demo](http://jabama.gh-masoud.ir) powered by Vercel.
+This project was created for the Jabama code challenge.
+In this project, we implemented a job application page with some filters.
+You can see the [live demo](http://jabama.gh-masoud.ir/), which is powered by Vercel.
 <br/>
-I'm storing the params in url and syncing with inputs and checkbox.
-Render and fetch data when user click on  **Search** button.
-All api calls are server-side render with showing fallback error.
+I store the query params in the URL and sync them with the inputs and checkboxes.
+I render and fetch data when the user clicks on the search button.
+All API calls are server-side rendered with fallback error messages displayed.
 <br/>
-You can improve it by add application page and other things! and for use this project you can use `npm run dev` script in terminal.
+You can improve this project by adding an application page and other features!
+To use this project, you can run the npm run dev script in your terminal.

 ### Features:

-- Load list of applications in home page with **Load More** button
+- Load a list of applications on the home page with a **Load More** button
-- Two input and check box in **Searchbar** for filtering data
+- Include two input fields and a checkbox in the **SearchBar** for filtering data
-- Skeleton cart loading until fully loaded
+- Include a skeleton card loading animation until the data is fully loaded
-- Design and Responsive design with SCSS
+- Design and implement responsive design using SCSS.
-- Implement error page and not found message with return to home page
+- Implement an error page and a not found message with a link to return to the home page.

 ### Used packages: